Brain tumors

 The risk of brain tumors increases:

-- with therapeutic radiotherapy: in people who have received radiotherapy of the cranium or in the head and neck area, the risk of developing a brain tumor is increased.
-But the brain tumors usually only develop many years after the radiotherapy.
+- With therapeutic radiotherapy: in adults and, in particular, children and adolescents who have received radiotherapy of the cranium or in the head and neck area, the risk of developing a brain tumor is increased.
+However, the brain tumors usually only develop many years after radiotherapy.

 Research: what can scientists still not make a reliable statement about?